signalfx/splunk-otel-collector/deployments/ansible/roles/collector/README.md

         splunk_realm: SPLUNK_REALM
 ```

-You can disable starting the collector, smart agent, and fluentd services by setting
+You can disable starting the collector and fluentd services by setting
 the argument `start_service` to `false`:

 ```